 |Other Requirements||License, certification and continuing education often necessary|

 |Median Salary (2015)*||$42,350 annually for child, family and school social workers|

 Source: *U.S. Bureau of Labor Statistics

 In order for foster care parents to open their home to a child, foster care caseworkers must first ensure the parents are licensed; for licensing, foster parents are required to be evaluated through a home study and take a short training course.
 For foster care caseworkers, home studies involve checking the medical, financial and criminal backgrounds of prospective foster parents as well as visiting their home to ensure it's an appropriate environment for raising a child.
 Prospective parents complete a short course, which is scheduled by the caseworker, on what it means to be a foster parent, what caseworker visitation involves and how to care for an abused child.

 Once a child is placed with foster parents, caseworkers conduct regular visits to ensure the child is safe and receiving adequate care.
 Caseworkers help foster parents set up a monthly stipend for expenses.
 They also arrange outside services the child may need, such as medical or psychiatric care.
 If the court decides the child will eventually return home, caseworkers may then invite the child's biological parents to attend visits at the foster parents' home.
 If the court orders the child not to return home, then foster care caseworkers may work with adoption caseworkers to establish a permanent placement.

-According to the U.S. Bureau of Labor Statistics (BLS) in May 2013, child, family and school social workers, including foster care caseworkers, earned a median annual income of $42,120.
-Employment for these professionals is expected to increase by 15% during the 2012-2022 decade, although growth in certain areas may be limited somewhat due to government budget constraints (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS) in May 2015, child, family and school social workers, including foster care caseworkers, earned a median annual income of $42,350.
+Employment for social workers is expected to increase by 12% during the 2014-2024 decade, although growth in certain areas may be limited somewhat due to government budget constraints (www.bls.gov).

 Requirements for Foster Care Caseworkers